Next‑Gen Commercial Restroom Systems

 Product Line Strategy

-Durable core line built for schools, malls, and government buildings.
+• Pro: Durable core line for schools, malls, and government buildings.

-Central reservoirs feeding multiple soap dispensers, minimizing staff labor.
+• Multifeed: Central soap reservoirs feeding multiple dispensers to minimize labor.

 Airport & Transit Restroom Design

-Throughput is critical: sink‑to‑user ratios, sensor activation times, and multi‑user wash stations are modeled to reduce bottlenecks.
-Specs account for queue management and high‑visibility durability.
+Throughput is paramount.Sink-to-user ratios, sensor activation times, and multi-user wash stations are frequently modeled to minimize bottlenecks.
+Specifications shall consider queue behavior, visibility, and durability under constant traffic.

 Rolling Out at Scale